vchaparro/wind-power-forecasting/README.md

 You can overrite any parameter value defined in parameter configuration files, as well as the the data set used as the first input whenever it is defined in any of the existing data catalogs.

+**Important**: It's necessary to put raw data in `data/01_raw/`.
+Raw data is available [here](https://challengedata.ens.fr/challenges/34) (free registration for the challenge is required).

 ## Pipeline visualization
-Using the pluging  `kedro-viz` by running `kedro viz`, you'll visualize  data and machine-learning pipelines.
+Using the pluging `kedro-viz` (need to be installed) by running `kedro viz`, you'll visualize  data and machine-learning pipelines.
 For instance, this is de visualization of data enegineering pipeline:

 <img src="viz/pip-de.png" width="500">

+## Other useful commands
+* Mlflow trancking ui: `kedro mlflow ui`.
+It serves the trancking tool as a web on localhost (by default port 5000)
+* Jupyter notebook: `kedro jupyter notebook`.
+It lauches jupyter notebook loading all the kedro context variables so you can easily access pipelines, data catalogs, parameters and many other useful stuffs from your notebook.